openai/swarm/readme.md

 The framework supports three types of evaluations, evals can be any combination of the following types:

 - **Groundtruth evals:** Evaluate response accuracy, applicable for assistants using respond_to_user.
-The output and groundtruth do not need to be exact string matches.
+The output and groundtruth do not need to be exsact string matches.
 You can provide your own groundtruth evaluation function in `src/evals/eval_function.py`
 - **Assistant evals:** Test accuracy of request triage and routing to the appropriate assistant.
 - **Planning evals:** Evaluate sequential planning of assistants with multiple tools.